fredboys/Rock-Paper-Scissors-Lizard-Spock/README.md

 ### Game area
 * Weapons selection
     * This section will allow the user to play the game.
 Here the user selects what weapon they would like to use and try to beat the computer with.
-    * The user will be able to easily see icons for Rock, Paper, Scissors, Lizard & Spock.
+    * The user will be able to easily see icons for Rock, Paper, Scissors, Lizard & Spock and make their choice to play the game.
+    * The weapon options includes a clear instruction and then a choice of options to choose from to play with.
+The option are interactive buttons the user can click.

 ![Weapon selection icons](/readme-assets/rpsls-weapons.png)

-* Selected weapons
+* Selected weapons results
     * This section will show the user what both they and the computer have selected.
     * The icon will change from the default question mark icon to whichever icon was selected.
+    * The JavaScript code chooses a random option for the computer player and then determines if the player won.

 ![The weapons selected](/readme-assets/rpsls-weapons-select.png)

 * Winner display message
-    * This feature provides the user a pop up of who won each game.
+    * This feature provides the user a display of text of who won each game.

 ![Winner pop up message](/readme-assets/rpsls-message.png)

 * Score area
-    * This section will allow the user to see exactly what score both they and the computer are on.
+    * This section will allow the user to see exactly what score both the player and the computer are on.

 ![Score area](/readme-assets/rpsls-score.png)